Children's Fellowship

 Financial target and budget are achieved through various activities like collection of offerings, rice, water and firewood, washing of clothes and blankets, faith promise (by means of distribution of envelopes), doing various work like polishing shoes, cars, etc, selling lemon, household needs, etc. Variety shows are organised by some groups.
 Many also earn money from selling pork.
 Collection of items and auctioning them is also another source of income for the Fellowship.

-2. A children’s magazine: Naupangte Thian (Friend of the Children) is published every month from the BCM Headquarters, by the Christian Children Fellowship Promoter.
-Till May, 2020, 12080 copies have been distributed.
+Naupangte Thian (Friend of the Children) is published every month from the BCM Headquarters, by the Christian Children Fellowship Promoter.
+Today (October 2024) 11,100/- copies have been distributed.
 Articles, stories and reports are submitted by the local Christian Children fellowship for publication.

 3. Salvation campings, crusades and vocational Bible studies have been organised by the local Fellowship at their convenience.
 Through these programmes, many children commit their lives to Jesus Christ.